pcrockett/crockett-vps/README.md

 This repo contains scripts to provision and manage my own personal cloud service on an Arch VPS.

+**UPDATE: This was a good experiment that I learned a lot from, but I'm _definitely_ not going to do things this way in the future.** This is officially in maintenance mode, soon to be replaced by a simple [CapRover](https://caprover.com/) server.

 ### Why not Ansible / Terraform / Kubernetes etc?

 This project exists for a couple reasons: